 In a statement, the FDA indicated it was considering several actions to ensure women and doctors are aware of the risks linked to breast implants, including a Back Box warning and requiring that doctors go over a checklist with their patients prior to surgery.

 Women who successfully pursue a breast implant lawsuit may be able to recover financial compensation for all of their injury-related damages, including:

-If you think silicone breast implants made you or a woman you love sick, please call (888) 994-5118 to ensure that your legal rights are protected.
+If you or loved one were diagnosed with ALCL following breast implant surgery, or developed symptoms of breast implant illness, please call (888) 994-5118 to ensure that your legal rights are protected.